 Its website and app let you easily and quickly get a quote for your money transfer, with fees clearly stated upfront — all without having to sign up for an account.

-The platform pegs its conversion rates to mid-market rates, and adds a small flat fee and variable fee upwards of 0.35% per transfer.
+The platform pegs its conversion rates to mid-market rates, and adds a small flat fee and variable fee from 0.41% per transfer.
 There’s no minimum transfer amount, but each currency has its own maximum transfer cap.